Slave trade in the United States: Statistics

 Economic historians have offered estimates for the annual revenue generated by the inter-regional slave trade for exporters that range from $3.75 to $6.7 million.

 The demand for prime-aged slaves, from the ages of 15 to 30, accounted for 70 percent of the slave population relocated to the Deep South.
 Since the ages of slaves were often unknown by the traders themselves, physical attributes such as height often dictated demand in order to minimize asymmetric information.

 Robert Fogel and Stanley Engerman estimated that the slave trade accounted for 16 percent of the relocation of enslaved African Americans, in their work Time on the Cross.
 This estimate, however, was severely criticized for the extreme sensitivity of the linear function used to gather this approximation.
-A more recent estimate, given by Jonathan B. Pritchett, has this figure at about 50 percent, or about 835,000 slaves total between 1790-1850.
+A more recent estimate, given by Jonathan B. Pritchett, has this figure at about 50 percent, or about 835,000 slaves total between 1790 and 1850.
 Without the inter-regional slave trade, it is possible that forced migration of slaves would have occurred naturally due to natural population pressures and the subsequent increase in land prices.
-Professor Miller contends that, "it is even doubtful whether the interstate slave traffic made a net contribution to the westward flow of the population."
+In 1965, William L. Miller contended that, "it is even doubtful whether the interstate slave traffic made a net contribution to the westward flow of the population."
+Historian Charles S. Sydnor wrote in 1933, "The number of slaves brought into Mississippi either by slavetraders or by immigrant masters cannot be precisely stated."
+Robert Gudmestad found that "Disentangling the various strands of forced migration is like trying to untie the Gordian knot.
+Migration with owners, planter purchase, and the interstate trade blended together to form a seamless whole."

+Importation, piracy, and interstate kidnapping

+The transatlantic slave trade was not prohibited under federal law until 1808.
+Imports from Africa to Southern states were ongoing from 1776 until that time, most often through the ports of Charleston and Savannah.
+Imports to Cuba, Brazil, and America often involved similar personnel and practices.
+Post-1808 importation of slaves to the United States from the Caribbean, South America, and Africa was illegal but piracy continued until the opening of the American Civil War.
+Piracy was most active in the 1810s, with New Orleans and Amelia Island off Spanish Florida being key centers, and in the 1850s, when pro-slavery activists sought to drive down slave prices by illegally importing directly from Africa.

+Kidnapping into slavery in the United States was an ongoing issue.
+Unaccompanied children and people of color traveling to port cities and border states were particularly vulnerable.
+There are multiple accounts of armed gangs breaking into the homes of free people in the dead of night and carrying away whole families.
+The lucky ones were sometimes redeemed from the local slave jail by friends or lawyers before they were shipped south.

 Breeding of slave children for sale

-Gentlemen in Virginia and Maryland were quick to realize the value of young slaves, and to organize breeding of them.
-This was not treated as any more shameful than the breeding of calves: